-Skye dropped out of a local high school when the teacher refused to protect her from constant bullying.
+Skye dropped out of a local high school when the teachers refused to protect her from bullying.
 At the time, dropping out of school was unheard of in Vietnam.
 However, Skye designed a better plan.
 She started writing hundreds of letters to Embassies and NGOs asking about scholarships.
-Many aptitude tests and failed interviews later, Skye received a fellowship to participate in an installation arts short course in South Korea, a scholarship to study A-level (pre-college degree) in Singapore and was admitted to the prestigious Monash law school in Melbourne, Australia in 2008.
+Many aptitude tests and failed interviews later, Skye received a fellowship to participate in an installation arts short course in South Korea, a scholarship to study A-level (pre-college degree) in Singapore and was admitted to the prestigious Monash Law School in Melbourne, Australia in 2008.

 the ultimate test

 The global financial market crashed in September 2008 and turned Skye’s life upside down in a short month.
 Although she was working hard on part-time jobs, the majority of Skye’s college tuition was subsidised by her family members whose investments were hard hit by the financial crisis.
 At the same time, Skye was diagnosed with a tumour and was commanded an immediate operation.
 She left her dream of being a renowned lawyer behind in 2009, returned to Vietnam, and entered one of the biggest battles of her life – fight for her well-being and reinvent her international life.